starhawking/python-terrascript/README.md

 **Terrascript** provides a method of generating [Terraform](https://www.terraform.io) files, while harnessing all the features the Python 3 (3.3+) language provides.

-Please check the [https://github.com/mjuenema/python-terrascript/blob/develop/README.md](README.md) file in the ``develop`` branch for additional information.
+This is the ``develop-0.6`` branch of Terrascript.
+Please also check the [README.md](https://github.com/mjuenema/python-terrascript/blob/develop/README.md) file in the ``develop`` branch for additional information.

 ## Notes

-* **Terrascript** release 0.5.0 introduced changes that are not backwards compatible with earlier releases.
+* Terrascript release 0.5.0 introduced changes that are not backwards compatible with earlier releases.
 * [Terraform 0.12](https://www.hashicorp.com/blog/terraform-0-1-2-preview) seems to introduce some [changes to its JSON syntax](https://www.hashicorp.com/blog/terraform-0-12-reliable-json-syntax).
 I have not investigated this yet and any feedback is very welcome.

 ## Example